BrianHicks/bytes.zone/drafts/elo-anything.md

 But it *is* possible if I'm picking from 10, or better yet 5, so getting even a rough order helps a lot!

 Items get added to the list over time, too, so the selection method needs to handle that gracefully.
-I don't want to do a bajillion comparisons for every new item to figure out exactly where it goes.
+I don't want to make a bajillion comparisons for every new item to figure out exactly where it goes.
-And again, a rough order is fine here: this doesn't have to be extremely precise, just good enough to choose which things to work on next.
+And again, a rough order is acceptable: this doesn't have to be extremely precise, just good enough to choose which things to work on next.

 I'd also like the order to be able to change over time without having to re-sort the entire list.
 If we learn something new or change our minds about where we want to focus, it should be easy to get a new order.